arcanorca/Konway/README.md

 No per-cell CPU loop each frame, the CPU mostly just schedules ticks.

 ### 2. Entropy Management (Auto-Injection)
-Classic automata tend to reach equilibrium (still life) over time in a closed environment.
+Classic automata naturally decay into equilibrium (still lifes or oscillators) within a finite grid.
 * **Dynamic Seeding:** When entropy drops below a threshold, it randomly injects curated patterns (Gliders, Methuselahs, R-Pentominoes etc.).
 * **Purist Mode:** This behavior is fully configurable or can be disabled for a strictly deterministic run.